Graham Stack (footballer): Arsenal

-Stack joined Arsenal in summer 1998, and signed his first professional contract in July 2000.
+Stack joined Arsenal in the summer of 1998, and signed his first professional contract in July 2000.
 The 2002–03 season saw Stack loaned out to Belgian club Beveren, along with three other Arsenal players.
 In December 2002, Stack came under physical attack during a Beveren match, as hooligans charged at him.
 He punched one of the hooligans in the face, and riot police were quickly on the scene.

 His Arsenal debut came in a League Cup match against Rotherham on 28 October 2003, a match his team won 9–8 on penalties; Stack scored in the shootout.
 He played in all of Arsenal's five matches in the competition, losing in the semi-finals to Middlesbrough.
 Stack was on the bench as Arsenal clinched the 2003–04 FA Premier League title at White Hart Lane on 25 April 2004.
 Stack was loaned to Millwall for the entirety of the 2004–05 season.
 On his return, he was loaned to Reading, at the start of the 2005–06 season.